kshern/image-tools-mcp/README.md

 #### Using with Claude Desktop

 1. Install Claude Desktop from [claude.ai/download](https://claude.ai/download)
+2. Get TinyPNG API key: Visit [TinyPNG](https://tinypng.com/developers) and get your API key
-2. Configure Claude Desktop to use this MCP server by editing the configuration file:
+3. Configure Claude Desktop to use this MCP server by editing the configuration file:

 ```json
 {